EcmaTC53/spec/docs/Technical Reports/hardware-components.md

 requests community users to sign the CLA and documents test authoring guidelines -->

 <a id="relation-to-tc53"></a>
-## Relation to ECMA TC53, ECMAScript® Modules for Embedded Systems
+## Relation to ECMA-4xx, ECMAScript® Embedded Systems API Specification

-ECMA TC53, ECMAScript® Modules for Embedded Systems provides normative definitions of Class Patterns and the Host Provider.
+ECMA-4xx, ECMAScript® Embedded Systems API Specification provides normative definitions of Class Patterns and the Host Provider.
 For example, the Sensor Class Pattern defines the requirements and guidelines for ECMAScript Modules that provide access to sensor hardware.
 The Class Specifications for Embedded Hardware Components repository is a non-normative collection of documentation for specific instances of those class patterns—i.e., ECMAScript modules for specific hardware components and embedded hosts.

-The Class Patterns in ECMA TC53, ECMAScript® Modules for Embedded Systems specify the baseline API for hardware components that fill common roles in an embedded system: sensor, display, IO provider, etc. The implementation of a class for a specific hardware component adapts the API to the unique capabilities of the component.
+The Class Patterns in ECMA-4xx, ECMAScript® Embedded Systems API Specification specify the baseline API for hardware components that fill common roles in an embedded system: sensor, display, IO provider, etc. The implementation of a class for a specific hardware component adapts the API to the unique capabilities of the component.
 This is done in ways permitted by the class pattern.
 The Class Specifications for Embedded Hardware Components describe the ways in which a specific hardware component has adapted a given class pattern.

 These are some ways that the class patterns may be adapted to provide access to the diverse capabilities of individual hardware components: